 The deep muscles of the hand are those underneath major tendons and muscles.
-They are also closest to the bones of the hand.
+They are also closest in proximity to the bones of the hand.

 The deep muscles of the hand have very particular functions, such as flexing or pulling the hand away from the body.
 Together with the hand’s other muscles, tendons, ligaments, vessels, and bones, they create one of the evolutionary tools that sets humans on top of the food chain.

 - Lumbricals: The lumbricals are four deep muscles of the hand that fan out from the center of the back of the hand out to each finger.
-They flex and extend the joints and bones of the fingers.
+They flex and extend the joints and bones of the fingers, both at the knuckles and the distal joints.

 - Dorsal interossei: These four muscles lie between the metacarpal bones in the palm of the hand.
-They assist the lumbricals as well as stretch the fingers.
+They assist the lumbricals.
+And also function in the flexion and extension of the finger.

-- Abductor pollicis longus: This forearm muscle helps abduct the wrist and the thumb.
+- Abductor pollicis longus: This forearm muscle helps abduct and extend the wrist and the thumb.
 It is important in holding small objects such as a pencil.

 - Abductor digiti minimi: This muscle on the pinkie side of the palm is the outermost muscle in the hand.
 It pulls the little finger into the hand.
 It is important in carrying large objects with outspread fingers, such as when palming a basketball.